Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 The following adverse reactions have been reported:

-Nervous System - tingling of extremities and tongue, slurred speech, dizziness, vertigo and paresthesia
+Nervous System: tingling of extremities and tongue, slurred speech, dizziness, vertigo, paresthesia and seizures

 For medical advice about adverse reactions contact your medical professional.